-- As fog sets in take bearings, mark your position on the chart while continuing to log your course and speed. - Make sure that all boat occupants have their personal flotation devices on properly. - If equipped with a depth sounder compare its readings with soundings on your chart. - 4.
-Have someone go forward to act as a lookout. - Reduce your speed.
-From time to time stop the engine and listen for other fog signals. - 6.
+- As fog sets in take bearings, mark your position on the chart while continuing to log your course and speed. - 2.
+Turn on navigation lights. - Make sure that all boat occupants have their personal flotation devices on properly. - If equipped with a depth sounder compare its readings with soundings on your chart.

+- 5. Have someone go forward to act as a lookout. - Reduce your speed.
+From time to time stop the engine and listen for other fog signals. - 7.
 Sound the horn or fog bell intermittently to warn others. - Anchor if you have any doubt about going on.
 Be sure to listen for other fog signals and continue to sound your fog horn or bell.